 The Company's money market funds are classified as Level 1 because they are valued using quoted market prices.
 The Company's investments consist of available-for-sale securities and are classified as Level 2 because their value is based on valuations using significant inputs derived from or corroborated by observable market data.

-There were no transfers of assets between fair value levels during the years ended December 31, 2021 or 2022.
+There were no transfers of assets between fair value levels for all periods presented.

 4. Investments

 The following tables summarizes investments accounted for as available-for-sale securities (in thousands):